Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Geometry of spacelike surfaces and STCMC surfaces

-\item If $\theta_k=0$, then $\chi_k = 0$ and $\mathrm{Ein}(k,k)=0$, $\Sigma$ is an incoming nonexpanding horizon section. \end{itemize} \end{remark} Finally, other notions of stability for spacelike surfaces have been proposed in \cite{alaee2021stable}.
+Finally, other notions of stability for spacelike surfaces have been proposed in \cite{alaee2021stable}.
 Inspired by the stability theory of marginally outer trapped surfaces (MOTS), the authors introduce a stability condition based on the first variation of \( |\vec H|^2 = -\theta_\ell\theta_k \) along suitable directions.
 Under this assumption they obtain bounds for the integral \( \int_\Sigma \theta_\ell\theta_k\,d\mu . \) The stability notion introduced here is instead formulated in terms of the second variation of the area functional in the spacetime mean curvature direction, and can be viewed as the natural Lorentzian analogue of the classical CMC stability condition in Riemannian geometry.